-(1) placing the student in reasonable fear of harm to the student's person or property;

-(2) causing a substantially detrimental effect on the student's physical or mental health;

-(3) substantially interfering with the student's academic performance; or,

-(4) substantially interfering with the student's ability to participate in or benefit from the services, activities or privileges provided by the District.
+- (1) placing the student in reasonable fear of harm to the student's person or property; - (2) causing a substantially detrimental effect on the student's physical or mental health; - (3) substantially interfering with the student's academic performance; or, - (4) substantially interfering with the student's ability to participate in or benefit from the services, activities or privileges provided by the District.

 Bullying, intimidation and/or harassment may take various forms, including, without limitation, the following: threats, stalking, physical violence, the electronic posting of mean-spirited messages about a student often done anonymously and defined as cyber bullying and/or the sending of sexually explicit messages or images by cell phone defined as sexting, sexual harassment, teen dating violence, sexual violence, theft, public humiliation, destruction of property or retaliation for asserting or alleging an act of bullying.
-105 IL CS 5/27-23.7, SB POLICY 7180

 Students are strongly encouraged to report alleged acts of bullying, intimidation, harassment and other acts of actual or threatened violence.
-A report may be made orally or in writing to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Compliant Manager, or any staff member with whom the student is comfortable speaking.
 All reported acts of bullying will be investigated to determine if the act is within the scope of the district or school and, if not, a process for referral outside the school and to the appropriate jurisdiction will be recommended.
-Students may anonymously report tips related to bullying/harassment/school violence using the See Something, Say Something process on each school's website under the student tab.
+Students may anonymously report tips related to bullying/harassment/school violence using the process on each school's website under the student tab.
 Students should click on the Bullying Prevention and Awareness tab for more details.

 Cheating - Student cheating, plagiarism and electronic device sharing are prohibited and will be handled by the classroom teacher.
-Plagiarism is defined as "the wrongful appropriation, close imitation, or purloining and publication, of another author's language, thoughts, ideas, or expressions, and the representation of them as one's own "original work".
-It is also considered plagiarism if a student misrepresents the source of the works of others, including the works of generative AI resources, as their own.
+Plagiarism is defined as "the wrongful appropriation, close imitation, or purloining and publication, of another author's language, thoughts, ideas, or expressions, and the representation of them as one's own "original work."